• Skip navigation

 Specialisation Linguistics and Applied Linguistics

-This specialisation focuses on the description and analysis of the English language in the light of current linguistic theories and teaching approaches.
+This specialisation focuses on the description and empirical analysis of the English language in the light of current linguistic theories.
 The following topics are covered:

 • corpus linguistics